 The FTO program is a 14-week (560-hour) program that is modeled after the nationally recognized San Jose Model FTO Program.
 It is designed so that at the conclusion of the 14-week training, the new police officer is able to demonstrate the ability to perform daily tasks that will be required of them without assistance.
 Only after successfully completing the FTO program phase of training is the new officer allowed to begin working independently under the supervision of division leadership at the Joplin Police Department.

-In 2011, seven new police officers successfully completed the in-house and FTO training programs.
+In 2019, fifteen new police officers successfully completed the in-house and FTO training programs.

 Training & Development Mission

 Under the supervision of the training sergeant/coordinator, the Training Department is tasked with two missions.
 The first mission is to maintain and enhance Joplin police officers’ knowledge, skills, and abilities to perform their jobs effectively.
 This is accomplished through the introduction of new technologies, methods, and/or equipment, and ensuring that all personnel remain current with new laws, policies, and procedures.
 The second mission is the validation and documentation of training that is provided through a variety of training sources, including the training provided by the police department’s own certified instructors and training staff.

 The Missouri Peace Officer Standards and Training (POST) Commission establishes the rules and regulations for the training of Missouri police officers.
 Each year, the Training Department makes sure the required POST-approved training is satisfied by all our officers.
 In 2019, the Training Department validated and documented over 11,218 hours of police officer continuing education training that was divided among legal studies, interpersonal perspectives, technical studies, and skill development.
 This is an average of over 112 hours of continuing education per officer per year.